 Furthermore, Ghost assets are easily recognized with Physical asset verification.
 It is one that is lost, stolen, or unusable, yet it is recorded as a functioning asset.
 Assets that physically exist but not mentioned in books, can also create a problem.

-With auditing & physical verification, practice will not only rectify your record book.
+With auditing & physical asset verification, practice will not only rectify your record book.
 But it also furnishes the exact evaluation of the fixed assets of the whole organization.
 Also, information such as where the asset is situated and how proficiently they are being utilized.

 What is the role of Asset Manager in Fixed Asset Management?